The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 Clear commitment to the Alliance

-Germany already demonstrated its clear commitment to the Alliance and resulting obligations with the enhanced Forward Presence (eFPenhanced Forward Presence) Battlegroup led by the Bundeswehr in Lithuania for six years.
-In response to the increasing threat posed by Russia, NATO Allies had deployed Battlegroups, in other words combat formations, to eastern European NATO member states in 2017 as part of the “enhanced Forward Presence”.
+Germany has already been demonstrating its clear commitment to NATONorth Atlantic Treaty Organization and the resulting obligations for six years by having the Bundeswehr lead the Enhanced Forward Presence (eFPenhanced Forward Presence) battle group (which will be called Multinational Battlegroup LITHUANIA/MN BG LTU in future) in Lithuania.
+In response to the increasing threat posed by Russia, NATONorth Atlantic Treaty Organization Allies had deployed Battlegroups, in other words combat formations, to eastern European NATONorth Atlantic Treaty Organization member states in 2017 as part of the “enhanced Forward Presence”.

 Deterrence and defence in the Baltics

-A total of approximately 800 German military personnel are already serving in Lithuania.
-Other NATO Allies are participating in turns: At present, Norway, the Netherlands, Belgium, the Czech Republic and Luxembourg are providing military personnel to the eFPenhanced Forward Presence Battlegroup in Lithuania.
+Approximately 700 German military personnel are already serving in Lithuania.
+Other NATONorth Atlantic Treaty Organization Allies are participating in turns: At present, Norway, the Netherlands, Belgium, the Czech Republic and Luxembourg are providing military personnel to the eFPenhanced Forward Presence Battlegroup/MN Battlegroup in Lithuania.

 News